Ballygowan: History

 Before the early 17th century Plantation of Ulster, when many Lowland Scots moved across the Irish Sea to settle in northern Ireland on lands granted by King James I to James Hamilton and Hugh Montgomery, the area of Ballygowan was sparsely inhabited by Irish Gaels.
 It was within the territory of Clannaboy, and in 1744 the McGowans of the Ards were associated with the Clannaboy O'Neills.

 In the late 18th century the village comprised a bridge (over the River Blackwater at the intersection of the Comber/Saintfield and Killyleagh/Belfast roads), a dozen or so small houses and an inn.
 The surrounding townlands were populated by a great number of small tenant farmers and weavers.
 The main landlords were Lord Dufferin and Lord Londonderry.

 From the mid-19th century through the early 20th century the population of the rural area surrounding Ballygowan declined considerably as many people emigrated to North America or found work in Comber, Saintfield and particularly in Belfast.
 However, it was during this period, and subsequent to the introduction of the Belfast & County Down Railway in 1850, that the village began to grow.
-Ballygowan railway station opened on 10 September 1858, but finally closed on 16 January 1950.
+Ballygowan railway station opened on 10 September 1858, but finally closed on 15 January 1950.
 After the railway closed in 1950 the village became an attractive "dormitory" town and the ensuing 50 years have seen rapid growth.

 On Monday, 15 September 2014, the remains of The Baron Bannside (better known as The Rev. Ian Paisley) were buried in the graveyard attached to Ballygowan Free Presbyterian Church.
 Lord Bannside was a former First Minister of Northern Ireland and a former Leader of the DUP.

 Demography

-2001 Census
+2001 census

-In the 2001 Census Ballygowan had a population of 2671 people.
+In the 2001 census, Ballygowan had a population of 2671 people.

-2011 Census
+2011 census

-On Census Day (27 March 2011) the usually resident population of Ballygowan Ward was 2,957 (1,077 households).
+On census Day in 2011, 27 March 2011, the usually resident population of Ballygowan Ward was 2,957 (1,077 households).
+Of these: